arf-camp/fOODKA/README.md

 for enable IMAP  settings

-go to setting>see all settings> Forwarding and POP/IMAP > IMAP access : enable IMAP

-and click on  save changes.
+go to setting>see all settings> Forwarding and POP/IMAP > IMAP access : enable IMAP and click on  save changes.

-(when you clicked 'Placed Order' button software will push notification on gmail also so fill up function.inc.php(on foodka/ folder) file first before pressing any operational button like  given above instruction. and register account like anonymous customer)
+(Imap setting will be visible if you are not in gmail 2 step security process,if its on make it disable)